MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/admin-guide.md

 The Dynamics 365 Product Visualize solution also contains an optional enhancement (a control) that allows salespeople to open the Dynamics 365 Product Visualize app directly from Sales on their mobile devices, and a control to access Dynamics 365 Product Visualize notes.
 The controls are lightweight and can easily be updated or removed.

 The following procedure shows some of the many ways you can customize your Opportunity page in Sales.
-These are suggestions; feel free to adapt them to your needs.<!--Suggested.-->
+These are suggestions; feel free to adapt them to your needs.

 1. In the **Settings** drop-down list at the top of the page, select **Customizations**, and then select **Customize the System**.